top of page

 My Story

 I moved from Southern California in 2018 to attend graduate school at BSU for my MFA.
 I enjoy the beauty of the Sawtooth mountains and hiking, hammocking and camping here in Idaho.
 I immerse myself in the quiet of nature to fuel my practice of creating works with my hands and heart.
-I currently reside in Boise and teach at the College of Western Idaho , as well as adaptive art to disabled adults in the city of Boise.
+I currently reside in Boise and teach workshops and classes out of my home studio.